Lab-grown meat could be in restaurants in 3 years

 Smaller investors include Glass Wall Syndicate, which supports several companies looking into cultured meat or meat substitute products aimed at consumers concerned about the environmental and ethical impact of raising and slaughtering animals.

-Maastricht-based Mosa Meat, which has in the past also received 1 million euros from Google co-founder Sergey Brin, said it hopes to sell its first products in 2021.
-The aim is to achieve industrial-scale production 2-3 years later.
+Maastricht-based Mosa Meat, which has in the past also received 1 million euros from Google co-founder Sergey Brin, said it hopes to sell its first products — most likely ground beef for burgers — in 2021.
+The aim is to achieve industrial-scale production 2-3 years later, with a typical hamburger patty costing about $1.

 Most Read Business Stories